Charles Grubb

 Charles Beaumont Barnes Grubb (28 June 1852 – 20 May 1930) was an Australian politician.

 Early life

-Grubb was born in 1852 at Newnham Hall, Janefield in the West Tamar region of Tasmania in 1852.
+Grubb was born in 1852 at Newnham Hall, Janefield in the West Tamar region of Van Diemen's Land in 1852.

-Grubb's father William Dawson Grubb (1817–1879) had emigrated to Tasmania at the age of 18, although later returning to England to study law.
+Grubb's father William Dawson Grubb (1817–1879) had emigrated to Van Diemen's Land at the age of 18, although later returning to England to study law.
 At this time he also married Marianne (née Beaumont; d.
 June 1905, aged 89), a native of Huddersfield, Yorkshire.
 William Grubb later became a member of the Tasmanian Legislative Council (1869–1879).

 He was educated at Horton College, Mona Vale, Ross, Tasmania and after school, took up farming, including Merino sheep and North Devon cattle.

 Vocations

 In 1882 Grubb was elected to the Tasmanian House of Assembly, representing the seat of Selby.
 He served until 1885, when he had announced he was not continuing.

 He remained a pastoralist, and sheep and cattle breeder, on the property 'Strathroy', near Launceston.
 He was a director of the Tasmanian Woolgrowers' Agency Company Limited, the Tasmania mine, the Commercial Bank of Tasmania, and president of the National Agricultural and Pastoral Society.